ewhal/pomf-todo/README.md

     - Use HTTP responses like any sane API, don't reinvent the wheel
   - Move to an api-subdomain (e.g. <https://api.pantsu.cat/v2/files/>)
   - Merge Wub's `application/vnd.api+json` patch
+  - Don't forget the more obscure HTTP methods such as `OPTIONS`
 - Implement protection against Cross-Site Request Forgeries
 - Refactor PHP code by adding namespaces
 - Remove Grunt and its dependencies